PlatinumGames: Philosophy

 According to Inaba, the core goal of the company is to make new and original intellectual property, and that taking risks is a crucial part of video game development.
 However, the company also worked on licensed titles later, as the team considered creating original titles "difficult", sometimes too risky, with sales that were unsatisfactory for the team.
 According to Minami, working on both licensed properties and original games provides the company with stability.
-Despite having a new focus, PlatinumGames retains their original vision of making games and the team hopes to become one of "the three top game studios in the world".
-While PlatinumGames is a Japanese development company, the development team also attempts to add elements to their games that will attract a large global audience.
+Despite having a new focus, PlatinumGames retains its original vision of making games and the team hopes to become one of "the three top game studios in the world".
+While PlatinumGames is a Japanese development company, the development team also attempts to add elements to its games that will attract a large global audience.
 Minami says that the company is keen to work with both Japanese and Western publishers.

 According to Inaba, the company values the idea of "change", and that "the people who are not looking for constant change are not necessarily welcome in what I think the company should be".
 According to Minami, PlatinumGames only made games that the development team were passionate about.
 Inaba described the studio as "loud", as every one on the development team is allowed to express their opinions on their projects and their visions will not be compromised.
 The studio also invites employees who are not involved in game design, such as artists and programmers, to provide creative input to their projects.
 Saito added that every game that company developed has a "Platinum taste".
 While the company developed an expertise in action games, Saito claimed that the studio learned from every project and will apply this knowledge to their new games and genres.
 The company also hopes to innovate by introducing new elements in both original titles or licensed games.
 According to PlatinumGames, a good action game should be "passive" and feature a "unique selling point"; replay value that allows players to hone their skills; a strong leading character; and should not follow conventional design philosophy.